Bannari Amman Spinning Mills Ltd leads losers in 'B' group

-Shemaroo Entertainment Ltd, Patel Integrated Logistics Ltd, Tilaknagar Industries Ltd and Man Industries (India) Ltd are among the other losers in the BSE's 'B' group today, 31 May 2021.
+Xchanging Solutions Ltd, Prajay Engineers Syndicate Ltd, 20 Microns Ltd and Mazda Ltd are among the other losers in the BSE's 'B' group today, 01 June 2021.

-Shemaroo Entertainment Ltd, Patel Integrated Logistics Ltd, Tilaknagar Industries Ltd and Man Industries (India) Ltd are among the other losers in the BSE's 'B' group today, 31 May 2021.
+Xchanging Solutions Ltd, Prajay Engineers Syndicate Ltd, 20 Microns Ltd and Mazda Ltd are among the other losers in the BSE's 'B' group today, 01 June 2021.

-Shemaroo Entertainment Ltd tumbled 9.97% to Rs 135.85.
-The stock was the second biggest loser in 'B' group.On the BSE, 34075 shares were traded on the counter so far as against the average daily volumes of 48246 shares in the past one month.
+Xchanging Solutions Ltd tumbled 8.90% to Rs 70.1.
+The stock was the second biggest loser in 'B' group.On the BSE, 51057 shares were traded on the counter so far as against the average daily volumes of 35276 shares in the past one month.

-Patel Integrated Logistics Ltd lost 9.86% to Rs 23.3.
-The stock was the third biggest loser in 'B' group.On the BSE, 97645 shares were traded on the counter so far as against the average daily volumes of 54020 shares in the past one month.
+Prajay Engineers Syndicate Ltd lost 8.23% to Rs 12.26.
+The stock was the third biggest loser in 'B' group.On the BSE, 1.53 lakh shares were traded on the counter so far as against the average daily volumes of 53054 shares in the past one month.

-Tilaknagar Industries Ltd shed 9.76% to Rs 37.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 1.29 lakh shares were traded on the counter so far as against the average daily volumes of 1.13 lakh shares in the past one month.
+20 Microns Ltd fell 7.09% to Rs 59.65.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 64745 shares were traded on the counter so far as against the average daily volumes of 1.12 lakh shares in the past one month.

-Man Industries (India) Ltd slipped 8.93% to Rs 92.75.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 2.04 lakh shares were traded on the counter so far as against the average daily volumes of 68854 shares in the past one month.
+Mazda Ltd pared 6.90% to Rs 671.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 4793 shares were traded on the counter so far as against the average daily volumes of 5841 shares in the past one month.

 Powered by Capital Market - Live News